rweyrauch/AoSSimulator/README.md

 that are missing include spells in general, many many units have not been implemented and per-model movement.
 The 'intelligence' of the simulated units is quite primitive and in need of more work to make them 'think' strategically.
 Currently units attempt to move or run toward their opponent if they prefer melee combat.
 Shooting unit move to try to get in range for shooting.
+To keep movement simple the simulation treats all models in a unit as having the same position.
+This simplification makes movements and range checking simple and is satisfactory for the purposes of this simulation.

 ## Building
 AoSManoAMano is written in modern C++ (C++14) and intended to be highly portable.
 Currently only